Xuande Emperor: Death and succession

 In the autumn and winter of 1434, the Emperor led a military detachment on a tour of the northern border, but upon returning to Beijing, he fell ill.
 He was sick for almost two months, until he suddenly died on 31 January 1435.
 He died in the Palace of Heavenly Purity in the Forbidden City.
 He was given the posthumous name Emperor Zhang ('Distinguished Emperor') and the temple name Xuanzong ('Penetrating Ancestor').
 He was buried in the Jing Mausoleum in the Ming tombs near Beijing.

 The Xuande Emperor's successor was his elder son, Zhu Qizhen, who had been designated heir to the throne in May 1428.
 He became emperor at the age of eight, but the rules established by the Hongwu Emperor did not anticipate the accession of a child emperor, making it impossible to appoint a regent to govern the country in place of a minor monarch.
-As a result, the Xuande Emperor's decision was to have senior officials consult on government matters with the young emperor's grandmother, Grand Empress Dowager Zhang, who effectively ruled the empire.
+The Xuande Emperor's decision was to have senior officials consult on government matters with the young emperor's grandmother, Grand Empress Dowager Zhang, who effectively ruled the empire.
 Through her cooperation with the grand secretaries, state policy remained consistent until the early 1440s.

 Legacy

 The Ming Emperor Xuanzong Enjoying Himself, by Shang Xi, depicts the Xuande Emperor going on a hunting trip.

 The Xuande Emperor was a capable, active, and skilled ruler.
 Some civil officials criticized his indulgence in frequently sending eunuchs to the southern provinces seeking entertainers and virgins for his harem, and his entrusting greater authority to eunuchs—which caused problems for his successors.
 He saw himself as a warrior and, like the Yongle Emperor, personally led military campaigns, but his actions were relatively small (such as suppressing his uncle's rebellion) or insignificant (such as clashes with the Mongols on the northern border).
 The Xuande Emperor was the last Ming emperor to actively participate in governing the state and remained impartial towards the various groups that made up the ruling elite.
 He relied on civil officials, but also frequently utilized eunuchs and military commanders.
 In contrast, later Ming emperors abandoned their role as stabilizing figures and instead indulged in palace pleasures, leaving the reins of government in the hands of officials who were often divided into rival factions or, more commonly, palace eunuchs.
-As a result, subsequent generations of officials viewed the Xuande era as a golden age of ideal governance, in contrast to the factional conflicts and institutional decay of their own time.
+Subsequent generations of officials viewed the Xuande era as a golden age of ideal governance, in contrast to the factional conflicts and institutional decay of their own time.